jdforsythe/svg-invader-gen/README.md

 ## Browser Usage

 See [Demo](https://jdforsythe.github.io/svg-invader-gen/) for browser usage.
-Source is in `gh-pages` folder.
+Source is in `docs` folder.